openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

-# ohos.application.test_runner (UI Testing)
+# ohos.ui_test (UI Testing)

-The ui_test module provides UI operation simulation capabilities for developers to use in testing scenarios, primarily supporting UI operations such as clicking, double-clicking, long-pressing, and swiping.
+ui_test provides the capability to simulate UI operations for developers to use in testing scenarios, primarily supporting UI operations such as clicking, double-clicking, long-pressing, swiping, etc.

 This module offers the following functionalities:

-- [UITest](#class-uitest): The [UITest](#class-uitest) class contains only a static setup method for initializing the ui_test library.
 - [On](#class-on): Provides control feature description capabilities for control filtering and matching.
-- [Component](#class-component): Represents a specified control on the UI interface, offering capabilities such as control property retrieval, control clicking, swipe searching, and text injection.
+- [Component](#class-component): Represents a specified control on the UI interface, offering capabilities such as control property retrieval, control clicking, swiping to find, text injection, etc.
-- [Driver](#class-driver): Entry class providing capabilities like control matching, searching, key injection, coordinate-based clicking or swiping, and screenshots.
+- [Driver](#class-driver): The entry class, providing capabilities such as control matching, searching, key injection, coordinate clicking or swiping, screenshotting, etc.
-- [UiWindow](#class-uiwindow): Entry class providing capabilities such as window property retrieval, window dragging, and window resizing.
+- [UiWindow](#class-uiwindow): The entry class, providing capabilities such as window property retrieval, window dragging, window resizing, etc.

 ## Importing the Module